dhutapratama/docs/session.md

 <a name="redis"></a>
 #### Redis

-Before using Redis sessions with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
-For more information on configuring Redis, consult Laravel's [Redis documentation](/docs/{{version}}/redis#configuration).
+Before using Redis sessions with Lets, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
+For more information on configuring Redis, consult Lets's [Redis documentation](/docs/{{version}}/redis#configuration).

 > **Note**
 > In the `session` configuration file, the `connection` option may be used to specify which Redis connection is used by the session.